auguster/cloud-config-server/README.md

 <% include partials/units/fleet_unit.ejs %>
 ```
 Be aware that cloud-config files are writen in YAML which are space-indentation sensitive !
+A more complete example can be found in the project [coreos-consul-haproxy](https://github.com/auguster/coreos-consul-haproxy).

 ## building
 To build the docker image run: